joshluisaac/code-challenge/README.md

 -----------------------

 I tried to use words and file naming convention related to the problem domain.
-1. A coordinate is a region/position in space that has X and Y ....
+1. A coordinate is a region/position in space that has X and Y values.
 This is represented as [Coordinate](src/main/java/com/uss/mars/exploration/Coordinate.java).
 This could also be called a `Node` or a `Point`.
 However, for the sake of simplicity and easier understanding i called it `Coordinate`.